yhoriuchi/projoint/README.md

 ---

-**projoint** is a package for a more general, more straightforward, and more creative conjoint analysis.
-It estimates Average Marginal Component Effects (AMCEs) or Marginal Means (MMs) based on a conjoint survey experiment.
-It produces more reliable estimates after correcting measurement error bias.
+**projoint** is a package for more general, more straightforward, and more creative conjoint analysis.
+It estimates Average Marginal Component Effects (AMCEs) and Marginal Means (MMs) based on a conjoint survey experiment.
+It produces more reliable estimates after correcting measurement error bias and other problems known in the literature (e.g., having the same levels for the attribute of interest).
 Furthermore, it presents a more general framework so that researchers can answer a range of substantively important questions more straightforwardly.

 Some notes: